Michael Buckley, (soprano, and alto saxophones).

 Ciaran Farrell, (guitars/bass, and 'Opium Jazz' composer/producer).

-'Stealing Beauty', is the first EP to be released under Farrell's Opium Jazz project title.
-A second, follow up EP is also currently in the works.
+'Stealing Beauty', was the first EP to be released under Farrell's Opium Jazz project title, in 2018.
+This was followed by, 'Willow', in 2020.

 See 'About' section for more information.